magpie-printer/magpie/Mods/2040 Bed Connector/readme.md

 # Mounting the Bed Plate

-To attach the bed mounting plate, You can either attach it the same way as you would if you were using 2020 extrucion.
+To attach the bed mounting plate, you can either attach it the same way as you would if you were using 2020 extrusion without this mod.
-Alternatively, you can drill new holes in an bed plate bed mounting plate.
-2 sets of 2 holes which are 20mm apart.
-Then attached to the 2040 with 4 screws and t-nuts as pictured below.
+Alternatively, you can drill new holes in an bed plate.
+2 sets of 2 holes which are 20mm apart to fit in the slots of the 2040.
+Then attached to the 2040 with 4 screws (10mm long) and t-nuts as pictured below.
 ![enter image description here](https://raw.githubusercontent.com/flymolo92/magpie/refs/heads/main/Mods/2040%20Bed%20Connector/Usage_Example.jpeg)

 ## Credits